AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-overview.md

 ---
 # Consent reporting and filtering overview

-Consent reporting and filtering uses the consent policy membership data stored in your Adobe Experience Platform Profile datasets to help you report on visitor consent and, optionally, exclude non-consenting visitors before their data is ingested into Customer Journey Analytics.
+Consent reporting and filtering uses the consent policy membership data stored in your Adobe Experience Platform Profile datasets to help you report on visitor consent.
+Additionally, you can choose to exclude non-consenting visitors before their data is ingested into Customer Journey Analytics.

 ## Prerequisites